segmentio/segment-docs/src/connections/destinations/catalog/actions-pardot/index.md

 Your sandbox username appends the sandbox name to your Salesforce production username.
 For example, if a username for a production org is `user@acme.com` and the sandbox is named `test`, the username to log in to the sandbox is `user@acme.com.test`.

 > info ""
 > Data and configuration can’t be shared between sandbox and production accounts.
 Make sure you use the Pardot Business Unit ID corresponding to your sandbox account.
-Information on how to create a sandbox for Pardot can be found [here](https://help.salesforce.com/s/articleView?language=en_US&type=5&id=sf.pardot_sf_connector_sandbox.htm){:target="_blank"}.
+Information on how to create a sandbox for Pardot can be found in the Salesforce [Create a Sandbox for Account Engagement](https://help.salesforce.com/s/articleView?language=en_US&type=5&id=sf.pardot_sf_connector_sandbox.htm){:target="_blank"} documentation.

 ### How do I add custom prospect fields?
 Custom fields can be included in the Other Fields mapping.
 Custom fields must be predefined in your Pardot account and should end with `__c` (for example, `custom_field__c`).
 Please include the `__c` in your mapping.